 How to cut off dead or browned branches on Areca Palm?

 It’s better to cut the branches with brown leaves for healthy growth.
 Start by tracing down the branch buried in the soil and then cut it.
 Don’t prune the tips of the fronds; this will cause the Areca Palm to stop growing.

 Does Areca Palm clean the air?

 Areca Palm can purify the air from xylene and toluene.
-It also provides moisture, which makes the air fresh and clean to breathe.
+It also provides moisture, making the air fresh and clean.